bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **JavaScript: What Are Pure Functions And Why Use Them?**

-*The first time I heard the term “Pure Function” I was confused.
+*The first time I heard the term "Pure Function” I was confused.
 What was wrong with a regular function?
 Why does it…*medium.com<a href="https://medium.com/@jamesjefferyuk/javascript-what-are-pure-functions-4d4d5392d49c" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 **Pure functions in JavaScript**